Mexico’s Trade Policy & Trade Agreements – UPDATED

 Mexico has also been invited to join the Trans-Pacific Partnership.
 Other countries involved in the TPP, a few of which Mexico already has free trade agreements with, include: the US, Canada, Australia, New Zealand, Brunei, Malaysia, Peru, Chile, Vietnam, and Singapore.
 Should the TPP be approved by each of these countries, they will all be incorporated into a massive multilateral free trade agreement.

+When businesses in Mexico import and export goods, they are helping to expand international trade.
 Mexico has been making a concentrated effort to expand and liberalize its trade since the early 1990s; as a result, Mexico now has one of the most open trade policies in the world.
 The economic downturn of recent years has hurt the country, but its export system is still going strong and expands it’s scope to new countries at every opportunity.
 For vehicle, electronics, and machine parts manufacturers, relocating to Mexico opens up a huge export market and offers many, many more chances to find new buyers for their goods.